 In this Easy Apple Crisp recipe, tender honeycrisp apples topped with a simple and delicious oat topping.
 Served best warm with a scoop of vanilla ice cream and homemade caramel sauce.
 Serves 6 in under an hour.

-My sister Julie (Hi Jul!) gave me this recipe.
+My sister Julie (Hi Jul!) gave me her recipe years ago.
 It was written on an actual recipe card and everything!
-She gave it to me years ago and I just stumbled on it while cleaning out my office last week.
+Recently I stumbled on it while cleaning out my office last week.
 The recipe card slipped out of an old composition notebook and literally fell into my lap.
 Obviously it was a sign that I needed to make this apple crisp recipe, right?

 To Make This Easy Apple Crisp You will Need: